-Jones was buried in the 'Herbert Chapel' at St. Mary's Church, Swansea, in a
+Jones was buried in the 'Herbert Chapel' at St. Mary's Church, Swansea, in a family plot.
+The church was all but destroyed during the blitz in 1941.

 (http://ww2today.com/)

 Jones's plaque situated on the wall behind the tomb of Sir Matthew Cradock.
 Both were destroyed, during the bombing.